 How to make simple gingerbread cookie rings for a holiday cookie treat.

 Last year, I brought bite-size, sparkly cranberry cookies to the now-annual I’ll Bring the Cookies event, wherein every day in December a different blogger features a sure-to-be clever and yummy cookie recipe to over at In Katrina’s Kitchen.
+This year, I made gingerbread cookie rings.
+I suppose these could also be called gingerbread cookie wreaths.

-This year, I brought gingerbread cookie rings.
 Is gingerbread too predictable for Christmas?
 Alas, I’ll say traditional, not predictable.
 And this gingerbread recipe is just right for cut-out cookies, making ornaments and building houses.
 It’s not too sweet, crunchy (so soft gingerbread lovers, be warned) and holds its shape oh so perfectly while baking.
 Decorate these rings, or wreaths, or ornaments, or whatever you want to call them, any way you please.
 I made curlycue rings with royal icing and sprinkles, but dots and stripes would be even easier.

 And extra bonus, she’s giving away a signed copy of Sugarlicious!!